d5/tengo/docs/objects.md

 IndexSet(index, value Object) error
 ```

-IndexSet should take an index Object and a value Object for index assignable objects.
+IndexSet should take an index Object and a value Object for index assignable tengo.
 Index assignable is an object that can take an index and a value on the left-hand side of the assignment statement.
 If a type is index assignable, its values support assignment using dot selector (`object.index = value`) and indexer (`object[index] = value`) in the assignment statements.

 If Object is not index assignable, ErrNotIndexAssignable should be returned as error.
 If an error is returned, it will be treated as a run-time error.